-This will create a file ledger-api-test-tool.jar in your current directory.
+Download the Ledger API Test Tool from Maven and save it as ledger-api-test-tool.jar in your current directory.

-8.2.1.2 Extracting .dar files required to run the tests
+8.3.1.2 Extracting .dar files required to run the tests

 Before you can run the Ledger API test tool on your ledger, you need to load a specific set of DAML templates onto your ledger.